MercersKitchen/Music-Player-github.io/Processing-Java Lessons/Structured/README.md

 - Static Variable: memory allocation happens only once

 - TBA
+- Global Variables for DRIVER CLASS can happen on any TAB if NOT CLASS

 ### Drawing 2D Shapes, identifying a start-end, and flow with making each drawing similar
 - introduces another pattern (procedures)